hayam1988/cheatsheets/git.md

 ### Notes

 `gitigonore`: this file lets you set which files and folders to ignore by git ( create- react app)

+`git status`: can be run to check status of the commit